ar5had/point-collecter-nodejs-app/README.md

 # point-collecter-nodejs-webapp

-It collects points for the picture that is being displayed.
+It collects point for the picture that is being displayed.